MikroElektronika/mikrosdk_click_v2/clicks/ecg4/README.md

 ### Application Init

-> Initializes the driver, sets the driver handler and enables the click board.
+> Initializes the driver, sets the driver handler and enables the Click board.

 ```c